igraph/python-igraph/doc/source/tutorial.rst

 Layout algorithms
 ^^^^^^^^^^^^^^^^^

-The layout methods in |igraph| are to be found in the :class:`Graph` object, and their always start with ``layout_``.
+The layout methods in |igraph| are to be found in the :class:`Graph` object, and they always start with ``layout_``.
 The following table summarises them:

 ==================================== =============== =============================================